 Many members of the EIU community (students, faculty, staff, and alumni) came for all or part of the event.

 Dr. Sace Elder, Chair of the History Careers Day Committee introduces our first panel of the day

 Dr. Charles Foy (center), Dr. Ed Wehrle (back) and Dr. Sace Elder (front) discuss internship and fellowship opportunities–very important in today’s job market!

 Undergraduate student Amy Wywialowski (left) and graduate student Stephanie Templin (right) describe their public history internships

-Dr. Newton Key (left) listens to EIU Career Counselor Bobbi Kingery (center) taking about the strong job skills that a history degree provides: research, writing, and analytical thinking, just for starters!
+Dr. Newton Key (left) listens to EIU Career Counselor Bobbi Kingery (center) talk about the strong job skills that a history degree provides: research, writing, and analytical skills, just for starters.

 Dr. Patrick Rice (left) with Chris Carron (right), Director of Collections at the Children’s Museum of Indianapolis and alum of Eastern Illinois University’s Historical Administration Program

 Crystal Abbey, M.A. alum who is now at the Vermont Law School, was able to join us via Skype.
 Here she poses with two of her grad professors: Dr. Elder (left) and Dr. Key (right).
 Crystal’s advice?
 “Get an M.A. in History from EIU!”